AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 Very briefly here:

+- :option:`--target` is necessary for all the cross configurations to select the execution environment that will know how to produce execution traces.
+  This would typically be <target>-gnatemu.
+Not providing this option requests instrumented execution on the native platform, using very system specific means available in only few configurations.

+- :option:`--kernel` is necessary for cross configurations where an operating system kernel such as VxWorks is required to load and launch your applicative modules on top of the bare machine execution environment.

-- :option:`--level` specfies the coverage criterion to be assessed (:option:`=stmt`, :option:`=stmt+decision`, or :option:`=stmt+mcdc` for
+- :option:`--level` specifies the coverage criterion to be assessed (:option:`=stmt`, :option:`=stmt+decision`, or :option:`=stmt+mcdc` for
   source levels; :option:`=insn` or :option:`=branch` for object levels)